emanuelefavero/next-jest-testing-library/README.md

 # Next.js + Jest + React Testing Library

 This is a cheat sheet repo for Next.js + Jest + React Testing Library.
-Each page is a different topic.
+Each page is a different topic

-> Note: This is a work in progress, please wait for the live version to be published
+> Note: Check [this page](https://testing-library.com/docs/dom-testing-library/cheatsheet/) for a quick cheat sheet from the official react testing library docs

 &nbsp;